 Index Member Declarations

-An index member declaration introduces an index signature (section 3.9.4) in the class instance type.
+An index member declaration introduces an index signature (section 3.9.4) in the class type.

 IndexMemberDeclaration: IndexSignature ;

 Index member declarations have no body and cannot specify an accessibility modifier.

 A class declaration can have at most one string index member declaration and one numeric index member declaration.
 All instance property members of a class must satisfy the constraints implied by the index members of the class as specified in section 3.9.4.